Julian-Nash/dictparse/README.md

 ![Python package](https://github.com/Julian-Nash/dictparse/workflows/Python%20package/badge.svg?branch=master)

-A simple, slim and useful, zero-dependency utility for parsing JSON strings, dictionaries or dictionary-like objects (think Flask's `request.form`, `request.json` or `request.get_json()`).
+A simple, slim and useful, zero-dependency utility for parsing dictionaries or dictionary-like objects.

+It's particularly useful for parsing incoming request data, for example in the case of Flask, parsing form data from `request.form`, query string arguments from`request.args` or JSON data from `request.json`.

-`dictparser` borrows a slimmed down design from Python's own `argparse` library, similar to the `ArgumentParser` class , taking input as a dictionary like object or a dictionary string as JSON, enforcing rules, types, actions, default values and returning a `NameSpace`, with values mapped to attributes.
+The `dictparser` design takes inspiration from Python's own `argparse` library, similar to the `ArgumentParser` class , taking input as a dictionary or dictionary-like object, enforcing rules, types, actions, default values and returning a `NameSpace`, with values mapped to attributes.

 ### Installation